garrettgu10/Evasion/README.md

 USELESS FORMAL JUNK
 Evasion is the property of Co.
-GEBBA and may not be copied, editted, or distributed without explicit written permission from the creators.
+GEBAA and may not be copied, edited, or distributed without explicit written permission from the creators.
 Ages 8+.
-Relevant Hashtags include #familyfriendly, #puffysucks, #learningJS, and #bestgame2018_october_20
+Relevant Hashtags include #familyfriendly, #puffysucks,
+#learningJS, and #bestgame2018_october_20

 FUTURE ADDITIONS